JaspreetSAujla/Dog_Game/README.md

 # Dog_Game
 A simple text-based game which allows you to pick a dog and look after them.
 Keep them fit, healthy and happy.
-There are both Python and Java versions of the code.
+There are both Python, Java, and C++ versions of the code.

 # main:
 This is the file to run.